 The bottom line is – The longer the period the smoother the ride.

 So just what is NOAA Weather Radio telling us when they give us wave heights during the marine forecast?
 The first thing when listening is to determine if they are talking about waves, swells, or seas.
 Often times they may all be used in the same area forecast and as noted above, there is a difference.

-In all NWS marine weather forecasts, the "wave heights" given will always be the "Significant Wave Height," whether stipulated or not in the forecast.
+In all NWS marine weather forecasts, the heights of "Seas, Swells, or Waves" will always be the "Significant Height," whether stipulated or not in the forecast.

 So what does that mean exactly?
 "Significant Wave Height is the average of the highest one-third (33%) of waves (measured from trough to crest) that occur over a given time period within the forecast area."

-Because the "Significant Wave Height" is an average of the largest waves, you need to be aware that any individual wave can be smaller and some will be larger and some likely may be much larger.
+Because the "Significant Wave Height" is an average of the largest waves; be aware that any individual wave can be much smaller and some will be larger and occasionally some may be much larger.